jlian/jlian.co/content/projects/_index.md

 #### *Ethel*

 *Ethel* competed in the game [*Aerial Assist*](http://www.usfirst.org/roboticsprograms/frc/2014-game).
-It can score in the both the high goal and and low goal reliably with its high-torque intake roller, pneumatic lifter, and spring-loaded launcher.
+It can score in both the high goal and and low goal reliably with its high-torque intake roller, pneumatic lifter, and spring-loaded launcher.

 <figure>
 	<a href="/images/ethel.jpg"><img src="/images/ethel.jpg"></a>